IBPA/MutationDB/3_ML/README.md

 ### Support

-If you have any questions about DeepPep, please contact Xiaokang wang (kanwang@ucdavis.edu).
+If you have any questions about MutationDB, please contact Xiaokang wang (kanwang@ucdavis.edu).